wesselvdv/pgbouncer/doc/config.md

 How many times to process data on one connection, before proceeding.
-Without this limit, one connection with a big result set can stall PgBouncer for a long time.
+Without this limit, one connection with a big result set can stall pg_ddm for a long time.
 One loop processes one `pkt_buf` amount of data.
 0 means no limit.

 Default: 5